alteryx/featuretools/docs/source/featuretools_enterprise.rst

 Expert Support
 --------------

 All subscriptions come with guidance from the creators and core developers of Featuretools.
-Whether you need help getting a project off the ground or scaling Featuretools usage across your organization, we’ll be there to help you build the best machine learning models possible.
+Whether you need help getting a project off the ground or scaling Featuretools usage across your organization, we’ll provide our expertise to help you build the best machine learning models possible.